computer-science-engineering/learning-computer-science/src/_notes/books/designing-data-intensive-applications/2_Part1_FoundationsOfDataSystems/1_Chapter1_ReliableScalableAndMaintableApplications/readme.md

 - It can tolerate the user making mistakes or using the software in unexpected ways.
 - Its performance is good enough for the required use case, under the expected load and data volume.
 - The system prevents any unauthorized access and abuse.

+- Reliability - continuing to work correctly, even when things go wrong.
+- faults - things that can go wrong.
+- fault-tolerant or resilient - systems that can anticipate faults and can cope with them.
+- failure - when the system as a whole stops providing the required service to the user

+Best to design fault-tolerance mechanisms that prevent faults from causing failures.

+SSometimes is is needed to intentionally induce faults to test and fix systems for resiliency - chaos testing.
+Eg.: Netflix chaos monkey.

+### Hardware Faults

+Hard disks are reported as having a mean time to failure (MTTF) of about 10 to 50 years [5, 6].
+Thus, on a storage cluster with 10,000 disks, we should expect on  one disk to die per day.

+Our first response is usually to add redundancy to the individual hardware components in order to reduce the failure rate of the system.
+Restoration of backup is a step in this process.
+Multi-machine redundancy was only required by a small number of applications for which high availability was absolutely essential.

+There is a move toward systems that can tolerate the loss of entire machines, by using software fault-tolerance techniques in preference or in addition to hardware redundancy.
+Such systems also have operational advantages - rolling upgrades, no system downtime.

+### Software Errors

+The bugs that cause software faults often lie dormant for a long time until they are triggered by an unusual set of circumstances.

+There is no quick solution to the problem of systematic faults in software.
+Lots of small things can help: carefully thinking about assumptions and interactions in the system; thorough testing; process isolation; allowing processes to crash and restart; measuring, monitoring, and analyzing system behavior in production.